hussien89aa/PythonUdemy/README.md

-## snapped code for Python for Beginners: from zero to hero in Python PlayList in Udemy, check the videos Tutorial  [here](https://www.udemy.com/python-for-complete-beginners-learn-step-by-step/)
+## snapped code for Python for Beginners: from zero to hero in Python PlayList in Youtube, check the videos Tutorial  [here](https://www.youtube.com/watch?v=cK1D7AlDgfw&t=41s)

  ##Course Description